Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: TopLevelResourcesListBySubscription
     from: changes.json
     reason: We will be pushing customers to use Azure Resource Graph for those at scale scenarios.
+  - suppress: TopLevelResourcesListBySubscription
+    from: snapshots.json
+    reason: A list of resource snapshots at a subscription scope doesn't make sense here.
+The purpose of the snapshots type is on a per resource scope
   - from: changes.json
     suppress: OperationsAPIImplementation
     where: $.paths